rmtmckenzie/flutter_qr_mobile_vision/README.md

 ![pub package][version_badge]

-_Reading QR codes and other barcodes using Google's Mobile Vision API._
+_Reading QR codes and other barcodes using zxing,/*Google's Mobile Vision API.*/_

 This plugin uses Android & iOS native APIs for reading images from the device's camera.
 It then pipes these images both to the Mobile Vision API which detects barcodes/qrcodes etc,